Reverend Dr. Elmo D. Familiaran

 After earning a Bachelor of Science in Nursing (R.N.) degree in 1977 from the Riverside Medical Center in Bacolod City, Philippines, he was admitted to medical school in Manila to finally fulfill a childhood dream.
 Two months before school opened he participated in the 1978 Baptist Youth World Congress which was held in Manila at that time.
 There he experienced a dramatic and life-changing call to ministry.
 He left for the United States in 1979 to study at the Northern Baptist Theological Seminary in Chicago where he earned his Master of Divinity degree in 1983.
 While in Chicago, he also earned 5 quarters of Clinical Pastoral Education.
 After extensive postgraduate studies in the Department of Religion at Temple University in Philadelphia from 1990-97, Rev. Familiaran earned his Doctor of Ministry degree from the New York Theological Seminary in New York City.

 As one who lives in both the worlds of East and West, he continues to see his ministry and spiritual journey as a call to serve in the diaspora of Christ's church.
-He brings to his role as associate regional pastor and area minister for the American Baptist Churches of New Jersey (ABCNJ) an abiding commitment that as American Baptists our greatest contribution to kingdom work is in the health and faithfulness of our pastors and our congregations, in our passion for missions and justice-making, in our belief that we are stronger when are together, that we achieve greater gains in ministry when we bring our individual resources to the common table of ministry and mission.
+He brings to his role as Interim Executive Minister and Senior Regional Pastor for the American Baptist Churches of New Jersey (ABCNJ) an abiding commitment that as American Baptists our greatest contribution to kingdom work is in the health and faithfulness of our pastors and our congregations, in our passion for missions and justice-making, in our belief that we are stronger when are together, that we achieve greater gains in ministry when we bring our individual resources to the common table of ministry and mission.
 He serves the Associations of ABCNJ through preaching, teaching, consulting and counseling, but is also part of the team approach of the region staff in bringing alongside our pastors and congregations the combined resources of the regional ministry team that will equip them to fulfill God's will in their particular ministry.

 Rev. Familiaran served as a community and rural health nurse in the Philippines before moving to the United States.
 He was ordained in 1984 by North Shore Baptist Church in Chicago where he served a total of nine years as part of a multicultural pastoral staff team that served 4 language groups – Japanese, Chinese, Hispanic, and English speaking.
 He has served as hospital chaplain at Alexian Brothers Medical Center in Elk Grove, Illinois.
 In 1990, he joined the Volunteer Activities/Church Relations department of the American Bible Society in New York City as the eastern region field staff until the spring of 1997.
 He was called by International Ministries, ABCUSA in July 1997 where he served as director for Missionary Recruitment until December 2003.
 He joined the staff of the American Baptist Churches of New Jersey in 2004, where he serves till the present day.